compagnie-hyperactive/MediaBundle/README.md

 - Provides [validators](#validators) to restrain media to boundaries (size, resolution for images, extensions...)

 ## Installation and pre-requisites
-So far, Imagick is used to generate thumbnails and images sizes sets.
-A future development will ad GD to maximize various server compliance
+Imagick is used to generate thumbnails and images sizes sets.
 On the GUI side, the bundle use [Bootstrap 4](http://getbootstrap.com/) and [jQuery](https://jquery.com/).
 Be sure those 2 dependencies are fullfilled, especially on admin screens (media selection/creation)

 For installing, use simply :